rscherrer/propositions/README.md

 * "'But all them things exist,' said Nanny Ogg.
 'That's no call go to around believing in them.
 It only encourages 'em.'
 Granny Weatherwax, in Terry Pratchett's Lords and Ladies
 * "Science is not about building a body of facts.
 It is a method for asking awkward questions and subjecting them to a reality-check, thus avoiding the human tendency to believe whatever makes them feel good."
 Terry Pratchett, The Science of Discworld
 * You know what scientist say a lot?
 "I don't know" - Stephen Fry
+* I am against religion because it teaches us to be satisfied with not understanding the world.
+Richard Dawkins (check)
+* Religion is about turning untested belief into unshakable truth through the power of institutions and the passage of time.
+Richard Dawkins (check)